cgrazy/OC_EFI_Gigabyte_Z690_AlderLake_I9_12900K/README.md

 2. Alder Lake adaptations done according to:
 [ChrisWayg](https://chriswayg.gitbook.io/opencore-visual-beginners-guide/advanced-topics/using-alder-lake)

-Before just copying a config.plist from the internet go through the guids and start from skratch with the sample.plist provided by Dortania by your own.
+_**Note:** Before just copying a config.plist from the internet go through the guids and start from skratch with the sample.plist provided by Dortania by your own and take that just for reference._

 # Disclaimer